syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 ## Extend Tabs to TitleBar of the Form

-ExtendTabsToTitleBar property specifies whether the tabs should extend to the titlebar of the form.By default ExtendTabsToTitleBar property is set to true.
+ExtendTabsToTitleBar property specifies whether the tabs should extend to the title bar of the form.By default ExtendTabsToTitleBar property is set to true.

 {% tabs %}
 {% highlight c# %}